 But in reality, it’s pretty simple to grasp.
 And it’s only a matter of memorising the steps to take it further if you want anything more advanced.

-The photo I used is a fantastic sunrise I witnessed after a night spent out photographing Comet Neowise.
-You might remember that 😉
+The photo I used is a fantastic sunrise I witnessed after a night out photographing Comet Neowise.
+You might remember it from this post ;)

 I witnessed the comet, a nice moonrise and an exceptional sunrise all in one night.
 And all in great company.

-I wish all nights out were so good! 🙂
+I wish all nights out were this good! :)

 The Video

-Here it is, in all its colours 😀
+Here it is, in all its colours :D

 There are often tutorials pretending to be this fast and then digressing.
-Here, my luminosity masks lesson is exactly 2 minutes.
-I set the alarm! 🙂
+Here, my Luminosity Masks lesson is exactly 2 minutes.
+The on-screen clock can't lie! :)

 I told you it’s easy.